 The pensions world is in crisis, partly because of changing regulations, partly because of bad management, but mainly because we’re all living longer – and we all need more money to keep us going through our longer retirements.
 This means older-style final salary pensions (also known as defined benefit pensions) are being phased out, leaving defined contribution pensions as the pensions scheme of choice.
+Should you transfer out of a defined benefit pension?

 Defined benefit vs. defined contribution